ctrueden/ctrueden.github.io/_pages/deus/SessionMon13.md

 -----

-Ariona speaks to ((NPCSelena|the werewolf who appears to be in charge)) for a short time.
+Ariona speaks to [the werewolf who appears to be in charge](NPCSelena) for a short time.

 Meechum goes into some convulsions, then turns into a bat and flies head-first into a tree.
 Mini-Vee continues to make strange comments distorted by the fact that there are two "I"s in his mind.
 The werewolves dispatch two of their kind to watch the crazy people.
 Selena makes some comments about Ariona's companions.
 She seems to agree.